Paul Alvarez: Politics

 In September 2024, Alvarez joined the Aksyon Demokratiko party as he would run for councilor of third district of Manila in the 2025 elections.
 He was named part of the ticket of former Manila Mayor Isko Moreno, who will seek a comeback as mayor.
+However, he lost, finishing 9th among the candidates for the six seats of the district.

 Arrest

-Alvarez was caught using drugs with two other individuals at a barber shop in Sikatuna Village, Quezon City on June 3, 2017.
-Initially, policemen went to the barber shop to serve an arrest warrant on Alvarez for a case of slight physical injury.
+Alvarez was caught using drugs with two other individuals at a barbershop in Sikatuna Village, Quezon City on June 3, 2017.
+Initially, policemen went to the barbershop to serve an arrest warrant on Alvarez for a case of slight physical injury.